 Patrice Lawrence has been outstanding.
 She was nothing less than excellent from the moment we first spoke on the phone.
 In fact, I decided to hire her within a minute of speaking to her.

 A Lasting Power of Attorney means you appoint someone else to make decisions on your behalf if you lose mental capacity.
-These could be decisions about:

 - How to manage your finances

-- What happens to your business, if you’re a business owner
+- What happens to your business if you’re a business owner

 - Your health and welfare